-As prescribed in 536.270-5(a), insert the following clause:
+As prescribed in 536.270-5(a), insert a provision substantially the same as the following clause:

 EVALUATION OF OPTIONS (MAR 2019)

 The Government will evaluate offers for award purposes by adding the total price for all options to the total price for the basic requirement.
 Evaluation of options will not obligate the Government to exercise the option(s).